undeadpixel/reinvent-scaffold-decorator/README.md

 Requirements
 ------------
 The repository includes a Conda `environment.yml` file with the required libraries to run all the scripts.
-In some scripts Spark 2.4.3 is required and by default should run in local mode.
+In some scripts Spark 2.4.3 is required and by default should run in local mode without any issues.
 For more complex set-ups, please refer to the [Spark documentation](http://spark.apache.org/docs/2.4.3/).
 All models were tested on Linux with both a Tesla V-100 and a Geforce 2070.
 It should work just fine with other Linux setups and a mid-high range GPU.

 Install
 -------